TOPIC GUIDE: Repatriation of Artefacts (Updated 2019)

 What are the arguments for the repatriation of cultural artefacts?

 Advocates argue that repatriation of artefacts contributes towards making reparations for historical wrongs, and builds a new diplomacy between nations and people [Ref: US News].
 Writer Helena Smith suggests that disputed artefacts are best understood and appreciated in the context of their place of origin, stating that: “Every country has the right after all, to the heritage that is an inherent part of its cultural identity” [Ref: Guardian].
 She concludes, in relation to the Parthenon Marbles: “Ownership of objects is no longer important, and the Greeks are willing to put that issue aside…what is far more important is context, appreciating artworks in their places of birth” [Ref: Guardian].
 This view is supported by Ghanaian writer Kwame Opoku, who argues that: “Those Western museums and Governments that are busy proclaiming their wishes to celebrate with Nigeria and other African States…independence could follow their words with concrete actions by sending some African artefacts back to their countries of origin” [Ref: Museum Security Network].
 Similarly, even some museums believe that successful acts of repatriation can symbolise our common humanity, building relationships with indigenous communities, and righting historical wrongs [Ref: Australian Government].
-Another aspect to the discussion is that many of the artefacts in question are contested, such as the Benin Bronzes [Ref: Wikipedia], and supporters of repatriation contend that by holding on to these ‘spoils of war’ Western museums continue to benefit from, and therefore validate, their colonial legacy, with the Elgin Marbles in particular representing “a sad reminder of cultural imperialism” [Ref: Forbes].
+Another aspect to the discussion is that many of the artefacts in question, such as the Benin Bronzes [Ref: Wikipedia], have complex and morally ambiguous histories.
+Indeed, asks Jenkins, “The objects campaigners want to be returned, to apologise for colonisation, then, were crafted on the back of the slave trade.
+Following the logic of righting historical wrongs, aren’t these artworks tainted by that immoral practice?”
+[Ref: Guardian].
+In contrast, supporters of repatriation contend that by holding on to these ‘spoils of war’ Western museums continue to benefit from, and therefore validate, their colonial legacy, with the Elgin Marbles in particular representing “a sad reminder of cultural imperialism” [Ref: Forbes].
 “In the end” as one commentator opines “the defence for hanging onto contested cultural goods boils down to the deeply offensive notion that Britain looks after the Parthenon Marbles, or Benin Heads and plaques better than Greece or Nigeria ever could” [Ref: Guardian].

 On what grounds are the retention of collections defended?